 This command is used to share your Discord server, if you have one, of course.

-There are also commands for sharing links to other streaming platforms such as YouTube.
+There are also Nightbot commands for sharing links to other streaming platforms such as YouTube.

 3. !insta, !twitter, !tiktok

-These three separate command options are similar to the first one.
+These three separate custom commands are similar to the first one.

-Thus, each of these chat commands can be used to share a link to your Instagram, Twitter, or Tiktok accounts.
+Thus, each of these chat commands can be used to share a link to your Instagram, Twitter, or Tiktok accounts, just like it’s the case with the Discord server command.

 One of the functions that are more useful than fun.